 So here is the liberating truth: God is the true and great soul winner.
 The Father purposed to save sinners in love, and so He sent His Son for us.
 The Son of God has loved us and given Himself for us.
 The same Spirit who rested upon Christ now gives life to dead sinners, uniting us to Christ, and He empowers us in turn to bear witness for Christ.
 When we realize these great truths, when we see that God is the Evangelist, evangelism will cease to be a fearful work, pursued in an effort to curry divine favor.
 Instead, it will become a joyful expression of gratitude and an outpouring of holy zeal that others might know the salvation that has been lavished upon us by Almighty God—Father, Son, and Holy Spirit.

-Dr. David Strain is senior minister of the First Presbyterian Church in Jackson, Miss., and chairman of the board of Christian Witness to Israel (North America).
+Dr. David Strain is senior minister of the First Presbyterian Church in Jackson, Miss.
+He is author of a commentary on Ruth and Esther.